leevg/leevg/README.md

 ### Hi there 👋

 My name is Vitalii Li.

-I am an easy-going, curious, and well-focused developer.
+I'm a curious web developer with a strong interest in .NET, microservices, NoSQL and backend in general.

 I'm an extravert.
-I build stuff.
-Backend mostly.

-Hopefully, stuff that helps people and makes them happier. 🙂
+I like to buld stuff that helps people and makes them happier. 🙂

 <!--
 **leevg/leevg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.